-Think Tank Government Position(s) John Bolton American Enterprise Institute US Amb to UN, Undersecretary of State Zbigniew Brzezinski Center for Strategic and International Studies National Security Advisor Paula Dobriansky Council on Foreign Relations Undersecretary of State Leslie Gelb Council on Foreign Relations Dir, Policy and Planning, State Dept Richard Holbrooke Council on Foreign Relations Asst Secretary of State Zalmay Khalizad RAND US Amb to UN, Afghanistan and Iraq Henry Kissinger Council on Foreign Relations Secretary of State, National Security Advisor Jessica Matthews Carnegie Endowment For International Peace Deputy Undersecretary of State, Director of Global Issues at NSC Richard Perle American Enterprise Institute Asst Secretary of Defense George Schultz Hoover Institution Secretary of State, Secretary of Treasury, Secretary of Labor Strobe Talbott Brookings Institution Deputy Secretary of State, Senior Director at NSC provide nonpartisan venues for government officials to announce new initiatives or for foreign officials to engage the wider U.S. policy community.
+Think Tank Government Position(s) John Bolton American Enterprise Institute US Amb to UN, Undersecretary of State Zbigniew Brzezinski Center for Strategic and International Studies National Security Advisor Paula Dobriansky Council on Foreign Relations Undersecretary of State Leslie Gelb Council on Foreign Relations Dir, Policy and Planning, State Dept Richard Holbrooke Council on Foreign Relations Asst Secretary of State Zalmay Khalizad RAND US Amb to UN, Afghanistan and Iraq Henry Kissinger Council on Foreign Relations Secretary of State, National Security Advisor Jessica Matthews Carnegie Endowment For International Peace Deputy Undersecretary of State, Director of Global Issues at NSC Richard Perle American Enterprise Institute Asst Secretary of Defense George Schultz Hoover Institution Secretary of State, Secretary of Treasury, Secretary of Labor Strobe Talbott Brookings Institution Deputy Secretary of State, Senior Director at NSC

-Figure 1.
-The Revolving Door.
+Figure 3-1.
+The Revolving Door.21

 Using both the public media and their own publishing resources, as well as the Internet, think tanks attempt to engage and educate the public.
 While some reflect the philosophical leanings of associated interest groups, others serve as independent judges of public policy and government performance.
 In fulfilling this role, they also build confidence in public policy and public officials.
 Even where government fails to deliver sufficient results, think tanks help shine light on policy failures and suggest corrective actions.
 The appearance of independence from government is vital in this role.
-Additionally, these organizations serve as interpreters of current events for citizens, providing various viewpoints on the issue of the day.
-Researcher Diana Stone suggests, however, that think tanks' engagement with the public is a one-way relationship.
+Additionally, these organizations serve as interpreters of current events for citizens, providing various viewpoints on the issue of the day.23 Researcher Diana Stone suggests, however, that think tanks' engagement with the public is a one-way relationship.
 That is, there is little formal structure in most think tanks to receive and process public feedback.
-She also notes that think tanks are focused heavily on policy elite and around governmental centers of power, effectively limiting their engagement mission.
+She also notes that think tanks are focused heavily on policy elite and around governmental centers of power, effectively limiting their engagement mission.24